everzet/jade.php/README.md

 ### Indentation

-HTAML is indentation based, however currently only supports a _2 space_ indent.
+Jade is indentation based, however currently only supports a _2 space_ indent.

 ### Tags